Inside: New to photography? Start here! Download my free DSLR photography for beginners PDF HERE.

 This article explains the exposure triangle in depth.
 I want you to read it all.

-But if you’re like I was and need a simple photography cheat sheet, you can download it HERE.
+But if you’re like I was and need a simple photography cheat sheet that will eliminate the overwhelm of choosing your camera settings, you can download it below:

 If you’re new to photography, the exposure triangle is the first thing you need to understand.
 It’s the foundation for understanding how to use your

 When you shoot in auto mode your camera makes the decisions for you of how to balance the three elements of the exposure triangle based on the scene you’re photographing and the light available.

 When you shoot in manual mode you get to do the thinking and choose the best settings for the lighting you’re in and the effect you want to achieve.